Curriculum Negative Mining For Temporal Networks: Methodology

 where $\vert V^-_u \vert=M$, and a proportion hyper-parameter $\gamma_\text{hist}$ is used to balance between $\vert V^\text{hist}_u\vert = \gamma_\text{hist} * M$ and $\vert V^\text{rand}_u\vert = (1 - \gamma_\text{hist}) * M$.

-Once the model learns the fundamentals, we raise the difficulty level.
-We introduce this advanced stage when sampling proportion $\pi_e$ falls below a preset threshold $\tau$ for the first time.
-Since $\pi_e$ decreases only if the model is learning well, this condition ensures that the model only encounters more challenging negatives after it has adequately learned the basics.
-The indicator $\mathcal{C}_{\pi_e}$ is determined as follows:
+We increase the difficulty level once the model has learned the fundamentals.
+To track this learning progress, we define a self-adjusting proportion $\pi_e$ based on the model’s performance at epoch $e$, which decreases as performance improves and increases otherwise.\footnote{Notably, $\pi_e$ also governs the sampling proportion of negatives; its design is detailed in Section 4.2.} When $\pi_e$ drops below a predefined threshold $\tau$, the advanced stage of the negative pool is activated.
+This mechanism ensures that more challenging negatives are introduced only when the model is sufficiently prepared.
+The indicator $\mathcal{C}_e$ for this advanced stage is determined as follows:

-\czy{In this advanced stage, we implement a hard negative cache $V^{\text{hard}}_u$ of size $\frac{M}{2}$ to store a subset of $V^-_u$ from the current epoch, focusing on likely false positives and those showing less learning in previous epochs.
-The cached negatives are sampled proportionally according to the negatives’ performance metrics, as outlined in Eq.~\ref{eq:update_cache}.}
+In this advanced stage, we implement a hard negative cache $V^{\text{hard}}_u$ to store a subset of $V^-_u$ from the current epoch, prioritizing likely false positives and samples that exhibit limited learning progress.
+Technically, these are negatives with consistently high probability scores and low variance across epochs.
+Thus, cached negatives are sampled as

-where $\vert V^\text{hard}_u \vert = \frac{M}{2}$, $p_{uv}$ denotes the probability score of node pair $(u, v)$ at the current epoch, $P_{uv}$ records the historical scores within the last five epochs, and std($\cdot$) is set to $0$ when results are not available. $\alpha_e$ is a hyper-parameter that controls the importance of prediction standard deviation at the $e$-th epoch.
+where $p_{uv}$ denotes the probability score of node pair $(u, v)$ at the current epoch, $P_{uv}$ records the historical scores within the last five epochs, and std($\cdot$) is set to $0$ when results are not available. $\alpha_e$ is a hyper-parameter that controls the importance of prediction standard deviation at the $e$-th epoch.
 To manage potential instability in early learning stages, we initially assign a modest weight to the standard deviation and gradually increase it.
 Specifically, we use $\alpha_e = \alpha_{\text{max}} \times \min(\frac{e}{E'}, 1)$, where $E'$ is the epoch after which the weight remains constant, and $\alpha_{\text{max}}$ is the maximum weight that standard deviations could contribute to the performance metrics.

-This hard negative cache then accounts for half of the negative pool in the next epoch, while the remainder continues to be a mix of historical neighbors and random samples, maintaining the previous proportion.
+We set $\vert V^\text{hard}_u \vert = \frac{M}{2}$, meaning that the hard negative cache accounts for half of the negative pool in the next epoch.
+The remaining half continues to be composed of historical neighbors and random samples, maintaining the original sampling proportion.
+This split ensures that the model is equally exposed to both poorly learned negatives and previously unseen ones.
 Therefore, the new updating strategy for each negative pool $V^-_u$ is written as

 where $\frac{\vert V^\text{hist}_u \vert}{\vert V^\text{rand}_u \vert} = \frac{\gamma_\text{hist}}{1 - \gamma_\text{hist}}$ and $\vert V^\text{hist}_u \vert + \vert V^\text{rand}_u \vert = \frac{M}{2}$.